pivotal/blog/content/post/docker-gpdb.md

 eval $(docker-machine env gpdb)
 ```

-We now have a running virtual machine and have properly set our environment variables for Docker.

 ### Step 3: Build and run the Docker image
-Using the Dockerfile in Zaksoup's repo, we will construct the image.
-Note that when we build the image, GPDB will compile and install.
-We will also install several submodules beforehand.
-The "docker build" step may take awhile.
+We will use the dockerfile to build an image.
+Note that when we build, GPDB will compile and install.
+Beforehand, we need to update submodules.
+This step uses the GPDB Dockerhub repository, found [here](https://hub.docker.com/r/pivotaldata/gpdb-devel/).
+After entering the run command, we will be immediately inside the container.

-> In the current version, you will need to add "RUN yum -y install wget" to /docker/base/Dockerfile.
+> In the current version, you will need to add "RUN yum -y install wget" to /docker/base/dockerfile.
 Also, you may need to be connected to ethernet.

 ```
-# Update submodules and build image
+# Update submodules
+git submodule update --init --recursive

+# Build Docker image
-git submodule update --init --recursive docker build -t pivotaldata/gpdb-devel -f ./docker/base/Dockerfile
+docker build -t pivotaldata/gpdb-devel -f ./docker/base/Dockerfile

-# Run the Docker image
+# Run Docker image
 docker images
 docker run -it IMAGE_ID
 ```

-We now have a Docker image, which will be used to run the Docker container.
-After entering the run command, we will be inside our container.

 ### Step 4: Starting GPDB
-Finally, we get to the database.
-We do not need to compile GPDB because it was already done for us when we created the Docker image, so all we have to do is make our database.
-There are a few ways to do this, but we will stay basic and create a GPDB demo cluster.
+Now that we are inside of the container, we are able to work with the database itself.
+We do not need to compile GPDB because it was already done for us when we built the image, sll we have to do is make our database.
+There are a few different ways to do this, but easiest is creating a GPDB demo cluster.
+Some steps are important before 'make cluster', especially logging in as a user other than root, in this case as gpadmin.

 ```
 # Prerequisites